Ricket/nonstop-chess/README.md

 ### The Technology ###

-With the power of HTML5, you can play Nonstop Chess right in your web browser!
+With the power of HTML, you can play Nonstop Chess right in your web browser!
 No plugins or downloads.